chad388/pbassembly-deployments/README.md

 **3. Prepare a CCS.fasta.fofn in the assembly directory:**
 Fofn stands for file-of-file-names.
-In this instance, it is a text file containing the full path to each of the CCS fasta chunk files that were created during the preceeding step.
-This fofn file name will be specified within the configuration file in the next step.
+In this instance, it is a text file containing the full path to the CCS.fasta file.
 ```
 $ cd Gambian_HG02886_CCS_HiFi_PB_Assembly_Falcon_Unzip/
 $ more CCS.fasta.fofn